 We are grateful to BuzzCity Pte.
 Ltd. for the competition data, prizes, and fruitful discussions.
-We also thank the organizers of the Asian Conference on Machine Learning (ACML) 2012 for hosting the FDMA 2012 Workshop successfully.
+Special thanks go to Clifford Chew and Elvin Tan of BuzzCity, who contributed their inputs on the data and related domain knowledge.
+We also thank the organizers of the Asian Conference on Machine Learning (ACML) 2012 for hosting the FDMA 2012 Workshop.
 This work is supported by the National Research Foundation under its International Research Centre @ Singapore Funding Initiative and administered by the Interactive Digital Media (IDM) Programme Office.